-- Employees working at Great Blue Heron Charity Casino enjoy a busy social calendar with company-organized events throughout the year, including an annual children's holiday party, an annual staff appreciation barbecue and recognition events for long serving employees
+- Employees enjoy a busy social calendar throughout the year and participate in a number of events, including a recent celebration of the organization's 20th anniversary, an annual children's holiday party, an annual staff appreciation barbecue, and a cookie exchange in December

 - Great Blue Heron Casino supports employees who are new mothers and fathers with maternity and parental leave top-up payments, as well as the option to extend their leave into an unpaid leave of absence